BMW 3 Series saloon review

 Five adults will find the latest 3 Series a pleasure to travel in, thanks to an interior that boasts more rear legroom and headroom than before.
 Those in the front seats will enjoy a dashboard that has a sleek, hi-tech look but isn’t complicated to use.
 This was given a serious upgrade in late 2022, as the 3 Series moved to BMW’s latest iDrive setup that shuns a traditional binnacle in favour of widescreen displays perched atop the fascia.
 These boast fantastic graphics that look great, and while some may dislike the fact the climate controls also move to the touchscreen, the execution means they’re still pretty easy to use.

-As before, the 320d diesel and 320i petrol are extremely talented all-rounders, with the diesel offering up to 58.9mpg while achieving 0-62mph in a little under seven seconds.
-The petrol 320i also takes around seven seconds to reach 62mph and is still promised to nudge economy of more than 40mpg.
-The 330i is bound to appeal to those who want a bit more power without sacrificing economy too drastically, while the M340i is the only six-cylinder petrol in the range and boasts 369bhp.
-The BMW 330e plug-in hybrid is also a hugely desirable version, thanks to its great performance and low running costs, particularly for company-car drivers.
+As before, the 320i petrol is an extremely talented all-rounder, taking around seven seconds to reach 62mph and still promising to nudge economy of more than 40mpg.
+The M340i is the only six-cylinder petrol in the range and boasts 369bhp, while the BMW 330e plug-in hybrid is also a hugely desirable version, thanks to its great performance and low running costs, particularly for company-car drivers.
 That's especially the case in cities such as London, where it is exempt from the daily Congestion Charge.